 The most beautiful cathedral in Moscow, just after Saint Basil.
 But then bigger and more impressive!
 First, built in 1883 in memory of Russia’s victory over Napoleon’s army, the Cathedral of Christ the Savior was destroyed on Stalin’s orders in 1931.
 It was rebuilt identically in 2000.
 It is a 20-minute walk from the Kremlin.

 Not only is it a working church, but it is the seat of the Russian Orthodox Church.
 However, we are not allowed to take pictures inside.
 In addition, too exposed outfits are not tolerated.
-I wrote a special article on Cathedral of Christ the Savior where I give more details on the visit and the possibility of seeing a panorama from the cathedral.
+We wrote a special blog post on Cathedral of Christ the Savior where I give more details on the visit and the possibility of seeing a panorama from the cathedral.

 - Where?
 Ulitsa Volkhonka 15

 5. Visit Red Square in Moscow: in summary

 Moscow’s Red Square is a lively place where there are always people.
 Beyond its tourist interest, Moscow’s Red Square is also the heart of the city.
 In our guide to Moscow, we have several routes that leave or arrive in Red Square.

 There are 3 international airports in Moscow.
 The easiest and the rapid way to go to Red Square isto take an express train to the center, and then to take the subway to the stations Okhodny Ryad or Teatralnaya.
 Further details can be find in this blog post.